Dr Matthew Buican

 • Grant to host BUSSTEPP@50 at QMUL from STFC (approx £105,000); with R. Monteiro, C. Papageorgakis, and R. Russo

-• Royal Society Enhancement Award, "New Aspects of Conformal and Topological Field Theories Accross Dimensions" (£103,067); this grant will support an associated PhD position (starting October 2018), visitor's program, and computer cluster
+• Royal Society Enhancement Award, "New Aspects of Conformal and Topological Field Theories Accross Dimensions" (£103,067); this grant supports an associated PhD position (started October 2018), visitor's program, and computer cluster

 • "Argyres-Douglas Theories, S1 Reductions, and Topological Symmetries" (written in collaboration with Dr. Takahiro Nishinaka) was recently included in the Journal of Physics A Highlights of 2016 Collection